 Have you ever wondered….Why do you do the things you do?
 What do your dreams mean?
 Or, why do some people develop schizophrenia?
 If these questions interest you, then you should consider the Psychology Program.
 Psychology is the study of behavior, the mind and factors influencing them.
-With our highly esteemed faculty, diverse guest lecturers and extensive affiliations with area hospitals and clinics, Mercy College is the place to pursue your degree.
+With our highly esteemed faculty, diverse guest lecturers and extensive affiliations with mental health facilities, Mercy College is the place to pursue your degree.

 The Psychology Program at Mercy College offers more than 50 different psychology courses so students may succeed in a wide range of careers.
-You’ll have the opportunity for hands-on training and practical experience in several exciting Internships and Cooperative Education (COOP) placements in a number of human service agencies.
+You’ll have the opportunity for hands-on training and practical experience in several exciting Internships and research projects.

 Frequently Asked Questions

 Yes.
 You have the option to register for as many online courses as you want, or none at all.
-All the necessary required courses for completion of the psychology major are offered online.
+All required courses for completion of the psychology major are offered online.
 There is no special admissions to be an online student.
-All of the College’s online programs are full accredited.
+All of Mercy College's Online Psychology Programs are fully accredited.

 Maximum of 18 psychology credits towards the major.
 However, additional psychology credits may be transferred as elective credits toward your degree.

 The course number indicates level of difficulty.
 We encourage that you begin the required courses early in your studies.
-Among them: Modern Psychology in Historical Perspective (PSYN210), Computers for the Social and Behavioral Sciences (PSYN226), followed by Statistics for the Social and Behavioral Sciences (PSYN370), Psychobiology (PSYN320), Experimental Psychology (PSYN372) and finally the Classics in the Social and Behavioral Sciences (PSYN426).
-Students need not complete their required courses before taking their elective courses.
+Students need not complete the required courses before the elective courses.

-No. However, there are some required undergraduate psychology courses.
-Typically, undergraduate Psychology Statistics and Experimental Research are required by most graduate programs and the psychology major.
+No. However, there are some required undergraduate psychology courses such as, Statistics and Experimental Research that are required by most graduate programs.